Prince William And Kate’s Visit To Paris: An Embarrassing Last Resort

 The official tour will only have strengthening relations with Paris in mind.
 However, political analysts and critics alike are suspicious that this visit has a secret agenda: using the royal family as the last minute to maintain a longstanding partnership with the French capital after claims of the UK separating from the European Union.

-Nevertheless, their tour comes months after Prince William and Prince Harry have been vocal about making a legacy for their mother by erecting a statue at Kensington Palace.
+Nevertheless, their tour comes months after Prince William and Prince Harry has been vocal about making a legacy for their mother by erecting a statue at the Kensington Palace.
 Yet, the two-day trip of the Duke and Duchess of Cambridge omits any commemoration of the People’s Princess and would only entail official affairs and purely diplomatic visits.

 Their Royal Highnesses are very much looking forward to the visit – their first official visit to the French capital #RoyalVisitParis